 Shares of stock represent ownership (equity) in a company.
 Nearly all shares are either common or preferred stock.
 Stockholders assume most of the financial risk of investing in a corporation.
-If the company does well, the value of their shares will grow, but if the company fails, they are the last to be paid after creditors and bondholders.
+If the company does well, the value of its shares will grow, but if the company fails, they are the last on the repayment list after creditors and bondholders.

 Common stock gives the owner voting rights at stockholder meetings and may pay dividends.
 A common stock that does not pay dividends may still be a good investment if the company is putting the money into expansion for the future.

-Companies may choose to raise capital for expansion or to meet expenses by issuing bonds to borrow money instead of selling equity shares.
-The income investors get from bonds is fixed, and when bonds are traded on the OTC market or on exchanges, their price varies depending on prevailing interest rates, market conditions and the credit risk investors think the company represents.
+Companies may choose to raise capital for expansion or to meet expenses when they issue bonds to borrow money instead of selling equity shares.
+The income investors get from bonds is fixed, and when you buy or sell bonds on the OTC market or on bond market exchanges, their price varies depending on prevailing interest rates, market conditions and the credit risk investors think the company represents.

 Money Market Basics

-Both corporations and governments issue short-term bonds with maturities of under one year and usually less than six months.
-These bonds are structured like other bonds, but trade on what is called the “money market.”
+Both corporations and governments issue short-term securities with maturities of under one year and usually less than six months.
+These debt instruments are structured like other bonds, but trade on what is called the “money market.”

-They are large-denomination bonds and not generally sold and traded by individuals but by large institutional investors.
-Corporate “commercial paper,” as these bonds are called, Treasury issued “T-Bills” and short-term municipal bonds are the securities bought and sold by money market funds.
+They are large-denomination securities and are not generally sold and traded by individuals but by large institutional investors.
+Corporate “commercial paper,” as these investments are often called, Treasury bills or “T-Bills” and short-term municipal bonds are the securities bought and sold by money market funds.

-Investors with money market accounts receive the interest, minus the fund’s fees, along with the tax breaks if the bonds are government-issued.
-Although these bonds pay fixed rates, they are so short-term that the makeup of a money market fund portfolio is always changing, so money market rates are variable.
+Investors with money market investments receive the interest, minus the fund’s fees, along with the tax breaks if the securities are government-issued.
+Although these investments pay fixed rates, they are so short-term that the makeup of a money market fund portfolio is always changing, so money market rates are variable.